AVICII: A life worth remembering

 This documentary takes us through how Tim worked tirelessly to create a timeless repertoire that made a mark in all our hearts.
 From the very start to the very end, you will be enchanted by the story of how a young man from Sweden, one day, took a chance on FL Studios, and managed to unite the world through music and culture.

-He transformed Electronic Dance Music (EDM) into a globally recognised genre that inspired us, hyped us, and made us accept music as a powerful force that transcends cultures and communities, bringing us together for an incredible journey of pure euphoria.
+He transformed Electronic Dance Music (EDM) into a globally renowned genre that inspired us and hyped us, proving that music is a powerful tool that transcends cultures and communities.

 However, every great man has a unique God-written plan that is designed to challenge, test and inspire change within them.
 Avicii is no different.
 Apart from the global success he achieved, there’s a lot that was hidden behind the scenes.

-From having to deal with alcohol addiction, to being diagnosed with acute pancreatitis, to having his gallbladder and appendix removed; this documentary helps us better appreciate his genius even more.
-Through all the hardships and struggles he faced; he never gave up on his dream of creating timeless music that will live beyond his lifetime.
+From dealing with alcohol addiction, being diagnosed with acute pancreatitis, to having his gallbladder and appendix removed; this documentary helps us better appreciate his genius.
+Through all the hardships and struggles he faced; he never gave up on his dream of creating music that will live far beyond his lifetime.

-During his iconic career, he encouraged artists like Dan Tyminski, Audra Mae and Aloe Blacc to take a chance on a genre they’d never worked on before.
-These unexpected collaborations became the legendary soundtracks to our lives.
+During his career, he encouraged artists like Dan Tyminski, Audra Mae and Aloe Blacc to take a chance on a genre they’d never worked on before.
+These collaborations later became the iconic soundtracks to our lives.

-This documentary invited some of the world’s greatest musicians, like David Guetta and Chris Martin, to share their experiences with Avicii, and how they knew he would one day become the greatest to ever exist.
+Artists like David Guetta and Chris Martin also share their experiences with Avicii, and how they knew he would one day become the greatest to ever exist.

-Executives from Universal Music and Geffen Records shared their perspectives of how Avicii went from being a risky investment, to one of the greatest assets of their entire music portfolio.
-They shared the story of how a young artist from Sweden changed the trajectory of house music everywhere.
+Executives from Universal Music and Geffen Records spoke of how Avicii went from being a risky investment, to one of the greatest assets of their entire music portfolio.
+They shared the story of how he changed the trajectory of house music everywhere.

-As much as he loved making music and connecting with various artists, it became less of a passion and more of a challenge.
-His team made it less about making meaningful music and more about making chart-topping hits, with money and analytics becoming the main focus; which highly affected his mental and emotional health.
+As much as he loved making music and connecting with artists, it became less of a passion and more of a challenge.
+It became less about making meaningful music and more about making chart-topping hits, with money and analytics being the main focus.
+This affected his mental and emotional health.

 He eventually lost the ability to separate the humble Tim Bergling, from the superstar Avicii; leading him to hate everything about the life he’d created.